Cornell Transfer Acceptance Rate and Requirements — 2025

 College of Human Ecology Applicants Only

-How has your decision to apply to the College of Human Ecology been influenced by your related experiences?
-How will your choice of major impact your goals and plans for the future?
+How has your decision to apply to the College of Human Ecology (CHE) been shaped and informed by your related experiences?
+How will what you learn through CHE and your chosen major impact your goals and plans for the future?
+Your response should demonstrate how your interests and aspirations align with CHE’s programs and mission.
+(Refer to our essay application tips before you begin.)
+Responses should be no longer than 3000 characters.

 Final Thoughts – Cornell University Transfer Acceptance Rate

-In the most recent cycle, 14% of enrolled transfers came from community colleges, while 86^ hailed from 4-year universities.
-One-third qualified for New York State residency status, 12% were legacy admits, 13% identify as a member of an underrepresented minority group.
+In the most recent cycle, 14% of enrolled transfers came from community colleges, while 85% hailed from 4-year universities.
+One-third qualified for New York State residency status and 8.7% identified as a member of an underrepresented minority group.
 Unlike some other Ivy League schools, transferring to this institution is an achievable goal if you bring a sparkling college transcript to the table.